 Gun-Nac

 Zanac was one of the earliest NES shooters I ever played after Gradius.
 While Konami’s classic my introduction to the modern shooter Zanac felt like the next step with its extensive weapon system and mechanics.
 It was also my introduction to Compile, a name any shmup fan worth his salt knows.
 Without knowing it I followed their work through the years, from the Guardian Legend to M.U.S.H.A.
 But this one escaped me.
-I should have put two and two together with their names but I admit I’m dumb.
-Gun-Nac is an underrated gem that is fantastic and one of the best 8-bit shooters you’ve never heard of.
+I should have put two and two together with their names but I admit sometimes I am dumb.
+Gun-Nac is an underrated gem that is fantastic and one of the best 8-bit shooters you have never heard of.

 Although their names are similar Gun-Nac is not a sequel to Zanac.
 The only thing the two games share is their developer, Compile.
-That being said it is easy to spot the similarities between the two titles despite the almost five year gap in releases.
-They both share the same numbered weapon system with some overlap and many of the tile based graphics are almost the same.
+It is easy to spot the similarities between the two titles despite the almost five year gap in releases however.
+They both share the same numeral weapon system with some overlap and many of the graphic tiles are almost the same.
 Gun-Nac is far more advanced and refined however and shows their mastery of the hardware.

 All weapons can upgrade multiple levels and even further by a wing, which boosts your firepower and protects you from a single hit.
 This extensive system is taken even further by multiple bomb types.
 Each bomb can also be upgraded for some really over the top effects.
 You can hold a whopping twenty bombs maximum which is a bit insane.
-To tie it altogether is a shop where you can spend cash to buy weapons and bombs if you don’t have any.
-As if the game doesn’t toss enough your way.
+To tie it altogether is a shop where you can spend cash to buy weapons and bombs if you do not have any.
+As if the game does not toss enough your way.

 Surprisingly despite how chaotic the game frequently becomes Gun-Nac is one of the most balanced shooters for the NES.
 Power-ups appear so frequently you actually might die avoiding them.
 Death carries very little penalty as the game will provide a few power icons to boost your standard shot.
 In between levels you can buy weapons and bombs to give you a better start.
 Interestingly you can prioritize speed (less slowdown, more flickering) over graphics (slowdown with less flickering sprites) in the options menu.
 The difference is immediately notable, allowing you to tailor the game to your preference.
 Either way this is one of the more accessible shooters for the system.